Stroszek: Plot

-Bruno Stroszek (Bruno S.) is a Berlin street performer.
-Released from prison and warned to stop drinking, he immediately goes to a familiar bar where he meets Eva (Eva Mattes), a prostitute down on her luck, and lets her stay with him at the apartment his landlord kept for him.
+Bruno Stroszek is a West Berlin street performer.
+Released from prison and warned to stop drinking, he immediately goes to a familiar bar where he meets Eva, a prostitute down on her luck, and lets her stay with him at the apartment his landlord kept for him.
 They are then harried and beaten by Eva's former pimps, who insult Bruno, pull his accordion apart and humiliate him by making him kneel on his grand piano with bells balanced on his back.
-Faced with the prospect of further harassment, Bruno and Eva decide to leave Germany and accompany Bruno's eccentric elderly neighbour Scheitz (Clemens Scheitz), who was planning to move to Wisconsin to live with his American nephew Clayton.
+Faced with the prospect of further harassment, Bruno and Eva decide to leave Germany and accompany Bruno's eccentric elderly neighbour Scheitz, who was planning to move to Wisconsin to live with his American nephew Clayton.

-After sightseeing in New York City they buy a used car and arrive in a winter-bound, barren prairie near the fictional town of 'Railroad Flats'.
-There Bruno works as a mechanic with Clayton and his assistant (played by Ely Rodriguez).
+After sightseeing in New York City they buy a used car and arrive in a winter-bound, barren prairie near the town of Railroad Flats.
+There Bruno works as a mechanic with Clayton and his assistant.
 Eva works as a waitress at a truck stop and Scheitz pursues his interest in animal magnetism.
-Eva and Bruno buy a mobile-home which is sited on Clayton's land; with bills mounting, the bank threatens to repossess it.
+Eva and Bruno buy a mobile home which is sited on Clayton's land; with bills mounting, the bank threatens to repossess it.
 Eva returns to prostitution to supplement her wages, but it is not enough to meet the payments.
 She tires of Bruno's worrying and leaves him, accepting a ride with truck drivers bound for Vancouver.